 Electricity is applied to the chambers by a control device that converts AC voltage to a DC voltage of 4 to 6 volts.
 As the electrical current passes through the membrane of the generator, pool sanitizing chlorine is produced.
 The chlorine is produced as result of the reactions in the two chambers.
 Chlorine gas is then accumulated at the top inside the brine solution.
 The accumulation of chlorine gas is on the anodes (positive electrode side) of salt water chlorine generators.

 The sodium ions are transported through the membrane and then into the cathode (negative side) chamber.

-There are reports that confirm that chlorine generating systems will provide you - with years of safe treatment water, giving you a more refreshed feeling after a swim.
-Reports also have affirm, that the maintenance for salt chlorine generators is very low.
+There are reports that confirm that chlorine generating systems will provide you - with years of safely treated water, giving you a more refreshed feeling after a swim.
+Reports also have confirm, that the maintenance for salt water chlorine generators is very low.

 Therefore, whether your choice is for the In-Line method of generating chlorine or the Brine method, there will be very low maintenance and low cost for your salt water chlorine generators.